physical-computation/Warp-firmware/README.md

 This research is supported by an Alan Turing Institute award TU/B/000096 under EPSRC grant EP/N510129/1, by Royal Society grant RG170136, and by EPSRC grants EP/P001246/1 and EP/R022534/1.

 ----
 <sup>1</sup>&nbsp; Alternatively, rather than using the `JLinkRTTClient`, you can use a `telnet` program: `telnet localhost 19021`.
-This avoids the JLink RTT Client's "double echo" behavior described below on Unix platforms.
+This avoids the JLink RTT Client's "double echo" behavior described above.